syahfei-venturo/multi-ai-advisor-mcp/README.md

 ### Basic Usage

-Simply ask Claude to use the multi-model advisor:
+Simply ask Claude to use the advisor:

 ```
 what are the most important skills for success in today's job market,
 ```

-Claude will query all default models and provide a synthesized response based on their different perspectives.
+By default, Claude will query the single advisor model (deepseek-r1:1.5b) for fast and efficient reasoning.
+If you have configured multiple models, it will query all of them and provide a synthesized response based on their different perspectives.

 #### Sync Mode (Default)

-By default, the tool waits for all models to respond and returns results directly:
+By default, the tool waits for the advisor model(s) to respond and returns results directly:

 ```
-Use the multi-model advisor to analyze: "What is the future of AI?"
+Use the advisor to analyze: "What is the future of AI?"
 ```

-The tool will automatically wait for all models to respond (up to 10 minutes) and return the results.
+The tool will automatically wait for the model(s) to respond (up to 10 minutes) and return the results.

 #### Async Mode (Manual Polling)

 For non-blocking execution with manual polling, set `wait_for_completion=false`:

 ```
-Use the multi-model advisor with wait_for_completion=false to analyze: "What is the future of AI?"
+Use the advisor with wait_for_completion=false to analyze: "What is the future of AI?"
 ```

 Claude will: